opossum-tool/OpossumUI/USER_GUIDE.md

 #### Attribution Details Column

-The `Attribution Details Column` is used in the `Audit View` and in the `Attribution View` (see next section) to show details of the selected attribution and to edit and save the information of the selected attribution.
+The `Attribution Details Column` is used to show details of the selected attribution and to edit and save the information of the selected attribution.
 Note that inferred attribution information and signals cannot be edited.

 IMPORTANT: Some fields in the column have special meanings/behaviors: